Céline une seule fois / Live 2013: Commercial performance

-Céline une seule fois / Live 2013 was released in selected countries as an audio/video combo but charted on the album charts only.
-It peaked inside top ten in France (number two), Belgium Wallonia (number four), Canada (number ten on the Canadian Albums Chart and number four in Quebec) and China (number one on the Western Albums Chart and number three on the Overall Albums Chart).
-Céline une seule fois / Live 2013 has sold 18,547 copies in the first week in France, and debuted at the second position, losing to Coldplay's Ghost Stories.
-In Canada, it has sold 5,319 units in the first week and entered the Canadian Albums Chart at number ten.
-In the second week, the album fell to number three in France selling 10,271 copies and went down to number fourteen in Canada with sales of 2,032 units.
-In the third and fourth week in France, Céline une seule fois / Live 2013 fell to number eight and fourteen, selling 5,200 and 4,500 copies respectively.
+Céline une seule fois / Live 2013 was released in selected countries as an audio/video combo but charted only on album charts.
+It reached the top 10 in France (number two), Belgium's Wallonia (number four), Canada (number ten on the Canadian Albums Chart and number four in Quebec), and China (number one on the Western Albums Chart and number three on the Overall Albums Chart).
+In France, the album sold 18,547 copies in its first week and debuted at number two, behind Coldplay's Ghost Stories.
+In Canada, it sold 5,319 units in its first week and entered the Canadian Albums Chart at number 10.

+In the second week, the album fell to number three in France with sales of 10,271 copies, and dropped to number 14 in Canada with 2,032 units sold.
+In its third and fourth weeks in France, Céline une seule fois / Live 2013 fell to number eight and 14, selling 5,200 and 4,500 copies respectively.
 The album was certified gold in 2014.
-It also reached number eleven on the main chart in Switzerland (and number five on the Romandy chart), and peaked inside top forty in the Netherlands, Belgium Flanders, Italy and on the Korean International Albums Chart.
+It also reached number 11 on the main chart in Switzerland (and number five on the Romandy chart), and peaked inside the top 40 in the Netherlands, Belgium's Flanders, Italy, and on the Korean International Albums Chart.